medmax78/torbox/README.md

 This project is a  set of installer scripts, which will allow to setup anonymizing TOR middlebox and I2p proxy quickly and easily.

+After installation your \*Pi device will get functionality of Access Point, which *clients* will connect to Internet through TOR completely.
+It supports 3 modes of
+operation: "all through TOR", "all through TOR+Privoxy (configurable web proxy with ads cutter)" and "direct mode".
+Also device will allow to run I2P daemon and access .i2p sites.
+In this case you have to setup http-proxy on your device.

+End-user devices ( Access Point clients) do not need TOR bundle to be installed - they work fully transparent via your new Access Point.

 [Russian Description/Описание на русском](http://znoxx.me/tor-i2p-middlebox/)

 ## System requirements